sohnya/cloud-project/README.md

   ]
 }
 ```
 The Google Cloud UI automatically creates the necessary forwarding rules when we select a classic VPN.
-This is not the case for the Terraform configuration: The forwarding rules have to be explicitly created as follows:
+This is not the case for the Terraform configuration - the forwarding rules have to be explicitly created as follows:
 ```
 resource "google_compute_forwarding_rule" "fr_esp" {
   name        = "forwarding-rule-esp"